THE SLOPE OF A

 For, both the x- and y-coördinates of B are greater than the coördinates of A, so that both Δx and Δy are positive.
 Therefore their quotient, which is the slope, is positive.

-But while the x-coördinate of D is greater than the x-coördinate of C, so that Δx is positive, the y-coördinate of D is less than the y-coördinate of C, so that Δy, 5 − 8, is negative.
+But while the x-coördinate of D is greater than the x-coördinate of C, so that Δx is positive, the y-coördinate of D is less than the y-coördinate of C. Δy, 5 − 8, is negative.
 Therefore that quotient is negative.

 Problem 1.
 What number is the slope of each line?